 The Compliance Department provides a semi-annual report to the Bank of Israel about exposure to compliance risk, in conformity with Reporting Regulation 825.
-Quarterly reports to Bank management and annual reports to the Board of Directors with regard to implementation of the policy and reference to all risks and exposures at the Bank with regard to compliance.
+In addition, the department reports to Bank management every quarter and submits annual reports to the Board of Directors with regard to implementation of the policy and reference to all risks and exposures at the Bank with regard to compliance.
 Furthermore, in special cases with implications for AML, the Compliance Officer immediately reports to the CRO, to the Bank President & CEO and to the Supervisor of Banks, as the case may be.